johnstarr-ling/gris-toolkit/README.md

 # GRIS Toolkit

 Welcome to the GRIS toolkit!
 GRIS[^1] is an experimental paradigm where participants drag and drop objects on canvases; three demonstrations of GRIS experiments can be found at [this link](https://farm.pcibex.net/r/dxyQEL/).[^2] This open-source toolkit builds GRIS experiments for [PC Ibex](https://doc.pcibex.net/).
 Note that some experience with PC Ibex is strongly encouraged (and, arguably, expected), as this toolkit focuses on building GRIS canvases/objects and does not cover all possible customization options available on PC Ibex.

 If you have any questions or feature requests, please issue a pull request or contact me at `jrs673@cornell.edu`.
+Some projects that are currently in development:
+- an interactive GUI where you can draw your canvas (in a gridded, spreadsheet-like environment) and then run a quick script to build that canvas for PC Ibex.
+- additional templates (particularly some that automatically fit to the size of the screen you are working with)

 ## Installation: